GaganBehrh/Student_performance_analysis/README.md

 ### Student_Performance_Analysis

 Student Performance analysis is the Python terminal project for the student receiving the maximum marks grade and score among different students.The marks can be imported from the worksheet, all the entries can be displayed on the terminal and the worksheet can also receive the data entered from the terminal.
 The inspiration of this project comes from Love Sandwiches project
-PUT A LINK FROM AM I RESPONSIVE FROM HERE

 ## Scope
 This project can be used by different academic schools, teachers principals to evaluate the performance of the students.